Home/Research

 Distributive politics and asymmetric participation (with Victor Araújo)

-Abstract: Can broadly targeted welfare policy create electoral dynamics similar to particularistic strategies?
-We theorize a novel mechanism, we call asymmetric mobilization, which explains mobilization as a self-selection process induced by a broadly targeted benefit.
-Asymmetric mobilization is based on incomplete information of citizens about the de facto allocation of benefits.
-When citizens expect particularistic allocation, and access to the benefit depends on voter registration, supporters of the incumbent, who supplies the benefit, self-select into the electorate.
+Abstract: How do distributive politics affect participation under incomplete information?
+We theorize a novel mechanism that we call asymmetric participation, which explains participation as a self-selection process induced by a broadly targeted welfare benefit.
+Incomplete information about the de facto allocation of benefits causes asymmetric participation.
+When citizens expect particularistic distribution and access to the benefit depends on voter registration, supporters of the incumbent, who supplies the benefit, self-select into the electorate.
 This creates an incumbency advantage.
-We illustrate the argument using the case of the Renda Básica de Cidadania (RBC) in Maricá, Brazil, the largest unconditional cash transfer program in Latin America.
-Based on qualitative evidence we develop our argument in a formal model, which we test against novel survey data.
-We find that under the de facto procedure of implementation, supporters of the incumbent supplying the RBC, self-select into the electorate, and engage more in activities, which signal party loyalty.
+We illustrate this argument using the case of the Renda Básica de Cidadania (RBC) in Maricá, Brazil, the largest unconditional cash transfer program in Latin America.
+Based on qualitative evidence, we develop a formal model, which we test against novel survey data.
+We find that under the de facto procedure of implementation, supporters of the incumbent supplying the RBC self-select into the electorate, and engage more in activities that signal party loyalty.

 Lies can backfire: How exposure of government dishonesty restores accountability despite misinformation (with Victor Araújo)